envoyproxy/gateway/site/content/en/latest/tasks/observability/proxy-accesslog.md

 ## Access Log Types

-Envoy Gateway supports configuration of different access log settings for Routes and Listeners.
-By default, Access Logs settings would be used by Routes and Listener (when no route is matched).
-Users that wish to define different Access Log settings for Listeners and Routes can use the Access Log Type field.
+By default, Access Log settings would apply to:
+- All Routes
+- If traffic is not matched by any Route known to Envoy, the Listener would emit the access log instead

+Users may wish to customize this behavior:
+- Emit Access Logs by all Listeners for all traffic with specific settings
+- Do not emit Route-oriented access logs when a route is not matched.

+To achieve this, users can select if Access Log settings follow the default behavior or apply specifically to Routes or Listeners.

-For example, you can emit logs about connections and transport
+For example, you can emit logs about connections and transport-level failures at the Listener level, and emit HTTP-specific logs at the Route level.

 ```shell
 kubectl apply -f - <<EOF